Suffolk County Water Authority

 ac_unit Weather & Neighborhood Check

 • Freezing Temperatures: If it has been below freezing, pipes in unheated areas (crawlspaces, garages) may be frozen.
-You can gently thaw exposed pipes with a hair dryer, or call a plumber.
+You can gently thaw exposed pipes with a hair dryer, or you may want to call a licensed plumber.

 • Main Break: Do your immediate neighbors have water?
 If not, there may be a main break in your area.
-Check our Outage Map to see if crews are already responding.
+Check our interactive map to see if crews are already responding:

 Spell Check